dottokuya/linux_vst_collection/README.md

-# .tokuya's Linux VST Plugins Collection
+# (DEPRECATED).tokuya's Linux VST Plugins Collection

 Collection of self-compiled Linux VST plugins that I used in my music production.
+These plugins were built on a VM running Ubuntu 18.04.

-**This repo contains only Linux binaries of said plugins.
-They usually have pre-built Windows and Mac binaries at their own repos.**
+**DEPRECATED NOTE: I'm no longer maintaining this repo.
+CHOWTapeModel has Debian package on ChowDSP website, M8BP2 and Bitrot suite have fairly simple build process that you can do it your own, and the rest are outdated or difficult to build on recent distros.**

-## Current list:
+## List:
 - [ToneZ](https://www.retornz.com/plugins/tonez) by Retornz
 - [SuperSpeard](https://github.com/lkjbdsp/lkjb-plugins/tree/master/SuperSpread) by lkjb
 - [Bitrot Plugins Suite](https://github.com/grejppi/bitrot) by grejppi